LMulakala/LMulakala/README.md

 ## Computer Science Labs

 In my years of being in High School I have created a multitude of "labs" in my computer science class.
-These are _some_ of the most recent labs I have created in my class (will be added soon):
+In my GitHub I included _some_ of the most recent labs I have created in my class (will be added soon).

 ## Connect with Me

 - **LinkedIn**: https://www.linkedin.com/in/lahari-mulakala/
 - **Website**: https://laharimulakala039.wixsite.com/lahari-mulakala---cy

-Feel free to connect with me on LinkedIn or check out my website or blog for more about what I'm up to.
+Feel free to connect with me on LinkedIn or check out my website for more about what I'm up to.

 Thank you for visiting my GitHub profile!